hector1024/hello-world/readme.md

 # Hello World Package for PHP Composer #

-This is a hello world package for php composer beginners tutorial. read more from http://rivsen.github.io/post/how-to-publish-package-to-packagist-using-github-and-composer-step-by-step/
+This is a hello world package for php composer beginners tutorial.frfrrf read more from http://rivsen.github.io/post/how-to-publish-package-to-packagist-using-github-and-composer-step-by-step/

 ## Usage ##